looker-open-source/block-workspace-audit-logs/README.md

 | calendar | WHERE activity.record_type = 'calendar'                                                                                               | All calendar events                                                                                                            |
 | gmail    | WHERE activity.record_type = 'gmail' AND gmail.message_info.action_type IN (10, 69, 71)                                               | Any of the following gmail actions: sending a message, changing spam classification, and any post delivery actions on messages |

+## Can I filter by Groups instead of OUs?

+OUs are the only available user mapping that comes out of the box as it is included in each row of the table.
+If you want to arrange your users in a different group, this can be achieved by using refinements (see example below).

 ## How do I customize this block to add my own data?

 You can leverage [refinements](https://cloud.google.com/looker/docs/lookml-refinements) to join your own data to this block, e.g. if you have a table which contains a mapping of your user emails and teams, this can be specified in the `refinements.lkml` file:

 ```

-# include imported projects explores and views
+# include imported project's explores and views
-include: "/explores/**/*.explore.lkml"
+include: "//workspace-audit-logs/explores/**/*.explore.lkml"
-include: "/views/**/*.view.lkml"
+include: "//workspace-audit-logs/views/**/*.view.lkml"

-# refine the activity_base explore to refine all explores
+# refine the activity_base explore to modify all explores
 explore: +activity_base {
   always_filter: {
     filters: [my_teams.team: ""] # add to always_filter condition to make the filter appear by default
   }

-  # join your table on primary key
   join: my_teams {
     sql_on: ${activity.email} = ${my_teams.email};;
     type: left_outer
-    relationship: one_to_one
+    relationship: many_to_one
   }
 }